danielsarkwa/zello-react-app/README.md

     participant U as User
     participant C as Component/Page
     participant Z as Zod Schema
-    participant Q as React Query
+    participant Q as Tanstack Query
-    participant A as API Entity
+    participant A as Entity API
+    participant I as API Interceptor
-    participant S as API Schema
+    participant S as Entity Schema
     participant B as Backend API

     U->>+C: Interact with UI